 If friends or family are not able to collect any medicines for you, then you will be eligible for free medicines delivery.
 Contact your pharmacy to inform them that you are clinically extremely vulnerable and need your medicines delivered.

 If you are unable to receive a lift from family, friends or neighbours or struggle using local transport and cannot get to your Covid-19 vaccine appointment, you may be able to get help from your local Community Support Organisation.
 Visit our support in the community page for the Community Support Organisations' contact details.

 If I cannot work from home and I am advised not to go into work, what support is available?

 If you cannot work, the Government has extended the Coronavirus Job Retention Scheme until 30 April 2021.
 You may be eligible for this scheme if you were on the payroll before 30 October 2020.
 Please speak to your employer if you think you are eligible.

 The letter you will receive from the NHS or your doctor can act as evidence for your employer to show that you cannot work outside your home until 2 December.
 It will support that you are eligible for Statutory Sick Pay or Employment Support Allowance, provided other eligibility criteria are also met.

 Does my whole household have to shield?

-No. Other members of your household are not required to shield and should follow the new National Restrictions guidance for the general population.
-That means they should continue to go to work if they are unable to work from home and/or go to school.
+No. Other members of your household are not required to shield and should follow the national lockdown guidance.
+That means they should continue to go to work if they are unable to work from home.